NagusameCS/MUNify/apps_script/README.md

 You can limit which origins may call the web app by setting a script property named `munify_allowed_origins` with a comma-separated list of allowed origins (for example: `https://yourusername.github.io`).

 To set the property in Apps Script editor: `PropertiesService.getScriptProperties().setProperty('munify_allowed_origins', 'https://yourusername.github.io')` or set it programmatically in your deployment script.

+Recommended deployment checklist for fully-automatic setup
+- Deploy the Apps Script web app and copy the deployment URL.
+- Add the deployment URL to your site's `index.html` meta (`munify-apps-script-url`) or set `munifyAppsScriptUrl` in localStorage (for testing).
+- In the Apps Script project, set the Script Property `munify_allowed_origins` to your GitHub Pages origin.
+- Ensure the web app returns HTTP 200 on `?action=ping` (this enables client health checks to pass).

 Per-user provisioning (beta)
 ---------------------------------